 Don’t let these hidden food land mines hinder your fat loss journey.
 Instead, eliminate and substitute them for powerful weight loss foods.

 Grassroots Hoops Club, The McCarthy Project and MinnesotaHoopersStandUp will hold its annual 2015 Under the Radar Showcase of the top prospects from in coming high school freshman through senior classes.
-The showcase for the utr_logoboys event will be held on August 1st, 2015 at the Leonard Center on the campus of Macalester College in St. Paul, MN.
+The showcase for the boys event will be held on August 1st, 2015 at the Leonard Center on the campus of Macalester College in St. Paul, MN.

 Under The Radar Showcase will consist of 20-25 of the top players playing in a “battle within the class” game within each class.
 8 teams, 4 games, one court.

 All Under the Radar teams will have a top 5 performers list selected, as well as, game MVP’s will be announced after the games.
 Games will be recorded for highlights and posted online.
 Each participant will be expected to bring a jersey from their high school or summer team of theirs, we ask that each athlete arrive approximately 1 hour before your scheduled game time with exception of the 2018 class.
-The following is a list of last years players from each class and corresponding highlight tape. under_the_radar
+The following is a list of last years players from each class and corresponding highlight tape.

 Dates and Location: August 1st, 2015 at Leonard Center on the campus of Macalester College in St. Paul, MN.
 Doors open at 3pm.
 Admisson: $10 Adults/Students $8